LunaticInAHat/liboodle/README.md

 Once again, the local variable `s` is a scalar for projecting values between the range present in the shift register, and the fixed-point interval.

-The local vairable `sz` is the result of scaling `MZ` back up into the range of the shift register.
+The local variable `sz` is the result of scaling `MZ` back up into the range of the shift register.

 The modification of `R` and `M` combine "consumption" of the bits of `z` from the shift register, with "rescaling" of the remaining bits in `R` (by reducing `M`).